baribeau/adventuneering/_posts/2024-03-06-a-roadmap-to-impactful-travel-for-students.md

   - (With programs like these, you usually apply for specific postings, and may have less liberty to focus on your own project.
 This might be a good thing if you would rather contribute to existing solutions instead of piloting your own.)

 * financial support from **family**
   - (if your parents have the capacity to support, ask!
-I'm not personally experienced with this situation, but I suspect it might make it more complicated to convince your parents to let you travel -- I think it was easier to convince my parents I was responsible enough to go on the trip because I amassed the funding myself.)
+I suspect relying on your parents for funding might make it more complicated to convince your parents to let you travel -- I think it was easier to convince my parents I was responsible enough to go on the trip because I amassed the funding myself.)

-### 3. How I Convinced My Parents to Let Me Travel ###
+### 3. How I Convinced My Parents to Be Ok With Me Traveling ###

 This section is really about safety.

 My parents were worried about me (a young woman) going alone to a foreign country, especially one where I would [so obviously be a foreigner](https://www.pinkcitypost.com/wp-content/uploads/2022/08/Youth-Day-Poornima-xlxl2kx2.jpg){:target="_blank"} with my pale skin and light hair.
-They were scared I would be a target to be taken advantage of, robbed, sexually harassed, kidnapped, or any of the other nightmarish worries parents have about their kids – not to mention that I’m deathly [allergic](https://foodallergycanada.ca/food-allergy-basics/food-allergies-101/what-are-food-allergies/){:target="_blank"} to dairy and lentils, two of the main dietary staples in India.
+They were scared I would be a target to be taken advantage of, robbed, sexually harassed, kidnapped, or any of the other nightmarish worries parents have about their kids – not to mention that I’m deathly allergic to dairy and lentils, two of the main dietary staples in India.

 I won my parents’ blessing through organization and persistence, proving to them that I am thinking about what could go wrong and actively preparing for it.